sooryankc/Quiz-Application/README.md

 # 🎯 CLI-Based Quiz Application

-A secure, terminal-based **Quiz Management System** built in C as part of a capstone project.
+A secure, terminal-based secure **Quiz Management System** built in C as part of a capstone project.
 This system supports **Teacher (Admin)** and **Student** modes with encrypted question storage, interactive navigation, subject-wise quizzes, and score tracking.

 ---